asciamanna/asciamanna.github.io/_drafts/the-bolden-rule-and-software-development-teams.md

 What if we look at the team's speed of development not as the bug that needs fixing, but the feature?
 What could we do differently?
 Maybe instead of adding more developers, more process, and more management, we would:

 * Begin to focus on customer outcomes instead of the output of code
-* Focus on practices that deliver work faster and safer rather than making sure everyone is busy.
-Practices like decreasing WIP and collaborative development techniques (e.g., pair and mob programming)
+* Focus on practices that reduce cycle time and deliver work more safely rather than making sure everyone is busy.
+Practices like decreasing work-in-progress (WIP) and collaborative development techniques (e.g., pair and mob programming)
-* Identify the smallest increments of value that can be delivered (not deliver everything including the kitchen sink)
+* Identify the smallest increments of value that can be delivered
 * Focus on practices that help to prevent rework
 * Find ways to automate repetitive tasks
-* Improve the speed and frequency of feedback loops (automated tests for example)
+* Improve the speed, accuracy, and frequency of feedback loops (automated tests for example)
 * Work in smaller batches

 So much of what makes software teams great works against a century of [Taylorism](https://en.wikipedia.org/wiki/Scientific_management) and people's instincts.
 If you can change the frame to get an organization to stop trying the same old techniques, that is a worthy tool to wield.
 Jerry Weinberg describes _the Bolden Rule_ as one such tool.